apisquare/envone/README.md

   STAG: https://test-stag.application.abcd.com
   PROD: https://test-prod.application.abcd.com
   ```
+- Manage your required environment keys and secret environments keys easily.
 - Where do you keep your environment variables across your environments?
 You can commit <b>.env.config</b> to your version control to reduce your management of non-secret environment variables.

   <img src="https://raw.githubusercontent.com/apisquare/envone/master/envone-flow.png" alt="envone-flow" align="center" />